microsoftgraph/msgraph-sdk-php/UPGRADING.md

 A configurable RetryHandler has been added by default to the Guzzle handler stack that respects the `Retry-After` header values.
 It also exponentially backs-off should retried requests continue to fail.

+This would be mostly helpful for handling [throttling scenarios](https://docs.microsoft.com/en-us/graph/throttling) on the Microsoft Graph API.

-See [example](docs/Examples.md#customizing-middleware-configuration) on how to customize middleware.
+See [this example](docs/Examples.md#customizing-middleware-configuration) on how to customize middleware.

 # Breaking Changes
 The following breaking changes were introduced in v2.0.0 with more detailed upgrade steps in the following section: